-At a big stage in Milan in October, in the presence of people from across the globe working on sustainable urban food systems, the city of Ouagadougou, Burkina Faso was the only African city to take an award home.
-The recognition was under the category “Food Supply & Distribution”.
-This article takes a closer look at how two modest, but innovative market upgrades rose to international visibility.
+At a big stage in Milan in October, attended by people from around the world working towards sustainable urban food systems, the city of Ouagadougou, Burkina Faso, was the only African city to win an award.
+The recognition was in the "Food Supply and Distribution" category.
+This article takes a closer look at how two small, but innovative market upgrades achieved international visibility.

 .png)

-During the 10th World Forum of the Milan Urban Food Policy Pact in Milan, the city received an award for two pilot projects, the introduction of mobile counters for street food vendors at the Rood–Woko market, and upgraded stalls designed for women vegetable vendors at the Nabii Yaar market.
+At the 10th Milan Urban Food Policy Pact Global Forum in Milan, the city received an award for two pilot projects: the introduction of mobile counters for street vendors at the Rood–Woko Market, and modernised stalls designed for women vegetable vendors at the Nabii Yaar Market.
+This year, 347 practices were submitted by 173 cities.
+Ouagadougou was one of only six winners.

-Supported by Rikolto and local partners and funded by the AfriFOODLinks programme coordinated by ICLEI Africa with funding from the European Union, the pilots are part of a wider municipal effort to transform how food is sold, handled and accessed in a city where the majority of residents still rely on local or traditional food markets.
+Supported by Rikolto and local partners, and the EU-funded AfriFOODLinks programme coordinated by ICLEI Africa, the pilots are part of a wider municipal effort to transform the way food is sold, processed and accessed in a city where the majority of residents still depend on local or traditional food markets.

 .png)

-Like many rapidly growing African cities, Ouagadougou faces major challenges in its food system, including issues around the safety and quality of food products.
-With most residents buying their food in local markets and yaars, there is a lack of adequate infrastructure to serve as food stalls; this has a negative impact on the hygiene of fruit and vegetables and promotes losses.
-These shortcomings lead to a drop in revenue for sellers, an increase in waste, and greenhouse gas emissions.
+Like many growing African cities, Ouagadougou faces challenges in its food system, including issues related to food safety and quality.
+As most people buy their food from local markets and yaars (small neighbourhood markets where people buy daily food), there is a lack of adequate infrastructure to serve as food stalls, which has a negative impact on the hygiene of fruits and vegetables and promotes losses.
+These shortcomings also lead to lower vendor revenue, increased waste, and greenhouse gas emissions.

-To address these challenges in a practical, inclusive way, the city and its partners began a structured improvement process through the AfriFOODlinks programme.
+To address these challenges in a practical and inclusive way, the city and its partners started a structured process of improvement, facilitated by the AfriFOODlinks programme.

 .png)